AdrianKopczynski/SOB-gastro/README.md

 <b>Repository Work Instruction and rules:</b>

-1.Repository for SOZ-Gastro software is https://github.com/AdrianKopczynski/SOZ-gastro
+1.Repository for SOZ-Gastro software is https://github.com/AdrianKopczynski/SOZ-gastro <br>
-2.Default branch is “main”
+2.Default branch is “main” <br>
-3.Every user has to have his own branch with no naming restrictions.
+3.Every user has to have his own branch with no naming restrictions. <br>
-4.To merge changes to the main branch, every user has to open Pull Request, all changes must be approved by at least one team member.
+4.To merge changes to the main branch, every user has to open Pull Request, all changes must be approved by at least one team member. <br>
-5.Every conversation has to be resolved before merging.
+5.Every conversation has to be resolved before merging. <br>
-6.After merging changes, every other user has to update and rebase his branch pointing to the main branch, especially before merging his own changes.
+6.After merging changes, every other user has to update and rebase his branch pointing to the main branch, especially before merging his own changes. <br>